 Your stories of courage continue.

-Here’s the second of your submissions from last month’s request for essays on courage from readers.
-To examine courage from more perspectives, I asked for short essays on readers’ most courageous moments, and am offering two iPod nanos as prizes—the first to the winner of the essay contest and the second to a random commenter.
+Here’s the third of your guest submissions on courage.
+In an ongoing exploration of courage, I’ve asked for short essays on readers’ most courageous moments.
+For your efforts, I’m giving away two iPod nanos as prizes—the first to the winner of the essay contest and the second to a random commenter.